MegaLoler/Magic-CPU/tutorial.md

 #### String

 The *string* in magic assembly is a *null-terminated sequence of ASCII character values*.
-This means that the sequence of characters making up the string are encoded into the bytestream as a sequence of bytes corresponding to the ASCII character codes for each character followed by a byte of `0` (the *null-terminator* (sounds cool lol)).
+This means that the sequence of characters making up the string is encoded into the bytestream as a sequence of bytes corresponding to the ASCII character codes for each character followed by a byte of `0` (the *null-terminator* (sounds cool lol)).

 The amount of that a string occupies in memory is always the character count + 1 (1 byte for each character + the null-terminator).